soaremicheledavid/ES-Theme-CarbonX/README.md

 Suggestions :
 Try this combinations in theme configuration : GamelistView Style - GRID, Grid Size - 1X1, Theme Background - CARBON3 (On the left you have the screenshot with game name and on the right the boxart)

+## **Acknowledgments**
+* Most system logos were sourced and modified from the excellent work done by Dan Patrick [here](https://archive.org/details/console-logos-professionally-redrawn-plus-official-versions).
+They have been modified to be compatible with EmulationStation's current SVG support.
+Some was updated by me.

 # LICENSE CC BY-NC-SA 4.0 © SMD OFFICIAL